wikimedia-gadgets/twinkle/README.md

 It is based upon the `morebits.js` library, which forms the basis for many Wikipedia scripts and editing tools.

-See [Wikipedia:Twinkle][] on English Wikipedia for more information.
+See [Wikipedia:Twinkle][] on the English Wikipedia for more information.

 [AzaToth][] is the original author and maintainer of the tool, as well as the `morebits.js` library.